GaniAliguzhinov/AviataTask/README.md

 * In yet another: `./manage.py runserver`
 * Now, run `python create_cal.py` to initialize route queries.
 Results can be viewed on `localhost:8000/routes/`

 P.S.
-Right now, every query made with the search API is saved and update each day.
+Right now, every query made with the search API is saved and updated each day.
 Better solution would be to have a config file with set routes and dates that need to be included in update.

 ## View calendar